 To the delight of the gemologist in me, the creative process at Hemmerle atelier always starts with the gemstones!
 They inspire the color scheme of the future piece and as the House of Hemmerle stands for using unusual materials, metals like bronze have become the signature, offering the perfect shade to match the stones.

 “We loved the brown colours of tourmalines, so we decided to create earrings with bronze because the colour of bronze is very fitting to the colour of gems” – Christian Hemmerle

 Starting with the drawing, the design process of Hemmerle jewelry is a journey of continuous communication.
 The workshop was deliberately designed with a space for exchanging thoughts, and the possibilities of bringing the design idea and drawing of the jewel to life are thoroughly discussed.
 Prototype building starts at a very early stage, surpassing the need for technical 3D sketches of the future jewel.

 “As we are making prototypes all the way, it is always a trial & error process, which is quite unique… And it is the beauty of it!” – Christian Hemmerle

-The ‘complement vision’ – Following the principles of Bauhaus design, the House of Hemmerle expands the visual vocabulary of their jewels by experimenting with materials and colours in a way that could be considered avant-garde by some jewellery connoisseurs, but not by me!
-I keep falling in love with the German contemporary jewelry of Hemmerle and their innovative approach to working with colour, which has already become a signature:
+The ‘complement vision’ – Following the principles of Bauhaus design, the House of Hemmerle expands the visual vocabulary of their jewels by experimenting with materials and colors in a way that could be considered avant-garde by some jewelry connoisseurs, but not by me!
+I keep falling in love with the German contemporary jewelry of Hemmerle and their innovative approach to working with color, which has already become a signature: